 Another notch is cut between zones D and E of the connector edge of the module.
-The center line of the notch is parallel to the top edge, and located 7.050" from the top.
+The center line of the notch is parallel to the top edge, and located 7.050" from the center line of the T-slot.
 The notch is 0.094" wide.
 The top of the notch is located 0.495" from the connector edge of the module.